xslong/selling-partner-api-models/api-code/docs/NotificationsApi.md

 NotificationsApi apiInstance = new NotificationsApi();
 String subscriptionId = "subscriptionId_example"; // String | The identifier for the subscription that you want to delete.
-String notificationType = "notificationType_example"; // String | The type of notification to which you want to subscribe.
-For more information about notification types, see the Notifications API Use Case Guide. try {
+String notificationType = "notificationType_example"; // String | The type of notification.
+For more information about notification types, see [the Notifications API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md). try {
     DeleteSubscriptionByIdResponse result = apiInstance.deleteSubscriptionById(subscriptionId, notificationType);
     System.out.println(result);